 - The term used by students, faculty and alumni to refer to the University.
 "Campus" is never used.

 - The term used to refer to students who live on the Lawn.
-Selection of Lawn residents is by application and is based on GPA, leadership, and service to the University.
+Selection of Lawn residents is by application and is based on academic success, leadership, and diverse areas of service to the University.
 Students can apply to live on the Lawn during their final year of undergraduate study at the University and are selected by a panel of their peers.
-For more information, visit the Housing Division website or email firstname.lastname@example.org.
+For more information, visit the Housing Division website or email email@example.com.

 - Mad Bowl